-As of SQL Prompt 10, you can bookmark your favourite or most commonly used tabs, so you can navigate to them easier.
-These bookmarked tabs are marked with a yellow star in the tab list.
+As of SQL Prompt 10, you can star your favourite or most commonly used tabs, so you can navigate to them easier.
+These starred tabs are marked with a yellow star in the tab list.

 To star/unstar a tab, simply click the star icon.
 If you wish to see only starred tabs, you can click Starred to filter out all unstarred ones.

 When you start Management Studio, SQL Prompt automatically restores open tabs from your previous session.